belgattitude/pjbserver-tools/README.md

 projects to get more info about php/java integration.

 > **Note** that the `pjbserver-tools` standalone server installation
-> is not necessary if you deploy the bridge on tomcat, [pjb-starter-gradle](https://github.com/belgattitude/pjb-starter-gradle/)
+> is not necessary if you deploy the bridge on tomcat (which is the preferred method
+> for production).
+> Have a look to the [pjb-starter-gradle](https://github.com/belgattitude/pjb-starter-gradle/) for
+> creating a custom war file or refer to the [php-java-bridge](https://github.com/belgattitude/php-java-bridge) fork.

 ## Use cases